Rude Christmas Poems For Kids

-A small collection of funny poems for older kids.
+A small collection of funny Christmas poems for older kids.
 Some of the poems are really, genuinely rude, whereas others are unsuitable for younger kids because they the shatter one on the most enduring, and endearing, illusions of childhood.
 Are you ready to read the poems?
 This joke should help sort the sheep from the goats:

 What's the difference between a snow man and a snow woman?